Once you’ve decided to start shopping around for a second-hand car, it’s time to get stuck into some serious research.

 The first thing to work out is the type of vehicle that serves your needs best – a roomy family car, a durable SUV, a compact car for optimal fuel economy or, if you’re a teenager, maybe an affordable and reliable ‘starter car’ that ticks all the boxes for safety but still falls within your ‘almost broke student’ budget.

-Check out our round-up of the best second hand cars in Australia, keeping in mind that the term ‘best’ can mean different things to different car buyers.
+Check out our round-up of some of the best second hand cars in Australia, keeping in mind that the term ‘best’ can mean different things to different car buyers.

 Why buy second-hand?

 A shiny, brand new vehicle can be a beautiful thing, but there are those who might consider it an unnecessary expense.
 Sure, a new car smells nice.
 It hasn’t been ‘sullied’ by a previous owner.